davidpinhas/freedom55/README.md

 ```

 ## Usage
-To use the Freedom 55 CLI, we'll first call fd55, than the integration and it's sub-command:
+To use the Freedom 55 CLI, we'll first call fd55, than the integration and its command:
 ```bash
 fd55 [INTEGRATION] [COMMAND] [OPTIONS] [FLAGS]
 ```